 Please note the DAP application process has changed.
 In 2016-17, we will have one funding round a year.

 Eligible organisations interested in receiving DAP funding should initially complete an Expression of Interest form online at https://dap.smartygrants.com.au/PETEOI2016-17 for submission by 8 July 2016 (NOW CLOSED).
 This form requires a brief description of the organisation and the project for which funding is being sought.

 Following a shortlisting of EOIs, in August selected applicants will then be invited to complete a more comprehensive and detailed application.
 Note that organisations invited to submit a full DAP application will not be guaranteed funding as success will depend on the quality of the application as well as the funds available.

 Indicative DAP Program Timeline (this may be subject to change):

 - 6 June: DAP call for Expressions of Interest (EoIs)

-> - 8 July: Expression of Interest submission deadline
+- 8 July: Expression of Interest submission deadline (NOW CLOSED)

-> - August: DAP Selection Committee shortlists EoIs and invites a select group of organisations to submit full applications.
+- August: DAP Selection Committee shortlists EoIs and invites a select group of organisations to submit full applications.